 As a student of this program, you’ll master the core principles and foundations of virtual reality, develop and refine a keen sense for great VR design, and build performant and comfortable VR experiences as you become familiar with the most important SDKs and APIs of the major platforms, including PC and mobile.

-Udacity is developing the VR Developer Nanodegree program in close partnership with leading experts in the virtual reality industry, including Unity, Samsung, HTC, Google, and Epic.
+Udacity is developing the VR Developer Nanodegree program in close partnership with leading experts in the virtual reality industry, including Unity, Samsung, HTC, and Google.

 We believe that VR will power transformative change across a number of industries.
 Graduates of this program will be valuable additions to any team working in the domains of gaming, web development, app development, social media, film, e-commerce, and marketing.
 Opportunities also exist in healthcare, architecture, finance, retail, media, advertising, education, and more.

-Specific roles include: AR/VR Developers, Unity Developers, Unreal Developers, Web, Android & IOS Developers, 3D Graphics programmers, Game Designers, User Experience and Interaction Designers, Graphic Designers, 3D Artists, Interactive Media Developers, and Creative Directors.
+Specific roles include: AR/VR Developers, Unity Developers, Web, Android & IOS Developers, 3D Graphics programmers, Game Designers, User Experience and Interaction Designers, Graphic Designers, 3D Artists, Interactive Media Developers, and Creative Directors.

-For market salary details, please visit the Paysa module on the VR Developer Nanodegree home page.
+For estimated market salary details, please visit the VR Developer Nanodegree home page.

 If you want to give your skills a refresh, or start in on some advance preparation, one or more of the following Udacity programs or courses could be perfect for you!

 We also recommend you read the Oculus Best Practices guidelines.

 Yes, you need one of these two alternatives for Term 1 and Term 2:

 Additionally, you need one of these two alternatives for Term 3, depending on which Specialization you choose: